luisrc7/simple-api/README.md

 The Simple API is a very simple Koa based API with a single endpoint `/` that returns `hello world` and logs the user-agent.

+You can run the task locally by running `yarn dev`

 We would you like to deploy this API to AWS using which ever service you would like (provided the services has a free tier)

 We would like changes to the application to be deployed automatically on merge to master